b3nn0/ogn2dump1090/README.md

 This requires an already running dump1090-mutability or dump1090-fa instance with the --net argument.

 ## Automatic Setup
-This repository contains a simple setup script to install everything that's needed (including dump1090-fa) to a clean Raspbian Buster Raspberry Pi.
-It requires basic Raspberry Pi knowledge (i.e. installation connect via SSH and basic Linux shell stuff)
+This repository contains a simple setup script to install everything that's needed (including the latest dump1090-fa version) on a Pi3B or Pi4B with a fresh RasPiOS installed.
+It requires basic RasPiOS knowledge (i.e. installation connect via SSH and basic Linux shell stuff)
 To use it, follow these steps:
-- Flash a micro SD Card with Raspbian Buster and enable ssh by placing an empty file called ssh to its boot partition
+- Flash a micro SD Card with the latest RasPiOS Image and enable ssh by placing an empty file called ssh to its boot partition
 - Connect to it via ssh
 - run these commands:
 ```